dharmendranegi/-Python-CI-CD-Tutorial-/README.md

 This example code does the following:

-   Uses the node and python image for all GitLab CI builds.
+   Uses the node and python image for this GitLab CI builds.
     As we are deploying python function using serverless framework and serverless framwork is based on npm so we need an image which consist both python and npm configuration.
 I have used [https://hub.docker.com/r/nikolaik/python-nodej](nikolaik/python-nodejs) image form docker Hub.

     only: